About the King Fahd Center for Middle East Studies

-The Middle East Studies Program (MEST) falls under the purview of the King Fahd Center for Middle East Studies, a unique area studies center at the U of A founded with a $20 million endowment from the Saudi government in the mid-1990s.
-An initial endowment of $2 million, dedicated toward language, literary translation and publication was followed by a much larger $18 million gift designed to spark the foundation of a comprehensive Middle East Studies program at the undergraduate and graduate levels.
+The Middle East Studies Program (MEST) falls under the purview of the King Fahd Center for Middle East Studies, a unique area studies center at the U of A founded with a nearly $21.2 million endowment from the Saudi government in the mid-1990s.
+An initial endowment of approximately $3.5 million, dedicated toward language, literary translation and publication was followed by another approximately $18 million gift designed to spark the foundation of a comprehensive Middle East Studies program at the undergraduate and graduate levels.

 MEST faculty includes regional specialists whose disciplines of instruction include Anthropology, Archaeology, Arabic Language and Literature, Comparative Literature, Geography, History, and Political Science, and whom offer mentorship and expertise to students in Middle East Studies.
 Interdisciplinary courses related to the Middle East and North Africa are offered each semester, supported by guest lectures, workshops and other programming offered by visiting scholars.